Anton Schnack: First World War poetry

 Schnack served in the Imperial German Army during the First World War.
 He was wounded in 1916.
 He began to publish poetry in Die Aktion in 1915, but only published poetry on war subjects from 1917.
 His first war poem was "Schwester Maria" ("Sister Maria"), published in Die Aktion in January 1917.
 He continued to publish war poems in three collections that he published in 1919, Strophen der Gier ("Verses of greed"), Der Abenteurer ("The adventurer") and Die tausend Gelächter ("The thousand laughs").

 He published his most significant collection of war poetry, Tier rang gewaltig mit Tier ("Beast strove mightily with beast") in 1920, in a limited edition of 1,000 copies.
 This short work of around 80 pages contains 60 poems based on the sonnet form, on themes of night and death.
 In his 1985 book in German war poetry, Patrick Bridgwater, Emeritus Professor of German at the University of Durham, described Schnack's book as "the best single collection produced by a German war poet in 1914-1918", and one work, "Nächtliche Landschaft", as the "best poem of the war written in German".

 His poem "Verdun" was published in 1919 in the first edition of the socialist journal Das Tribunal.
-He also wrote a remarkable poem about desertion, entitled Der Überlaufer ("The deserter").
+He also wrote a remarkable poem about desertion, entitled Der Überläufer ("The deserter").